tbarron/tbarron.github.io/index.md

  * Find out whether there is a markdown mode for emacs.
    * [There is](http://jblevins.org/projects/markdown-mode/), but it
      seems to require emacs 24.1.
 I'm running 22.1.1.

+ * github jekyll is behaving differently from local jekyll.
+Local jekyll is fine with my style sheets in css but github jekyll doesn't seem to like that.
+   * Well, now it seems to be okay.
+I guess it just took a few minutes to rebuild stuff.
+And then caching gets in the way... :\